 Diamond J: Saint Knight Roland, the attendant of Charlemagne the great.
 He has a tough sword, which symbolizes courage and courage.

 Do you know these playing cards historical figures that correspond to the above custom pins?
 If you do not know, please check the pictures of historical figures above, it will give you the answer.
-Also i have purchased these custom pins on the GS-JJ website.
+Also, I have purchased these custom pins on the GS-JJ website.
 The quality is very good.
-If you like it, you can go to their website to buy or customize.
+If you like it, you can go to their website to buy or customize it.